SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.1/README.rst

 inserted at standard position from the 6 calibration tracks.

 Magnetic  field can  be  enabled/disabled.
-Also  when  enable, we  can choose between uniform  vertical B-field of mapped  field (using Steve Snow's work).
+Also  when  enable, we  can choose between uniform  vertical B-field or mapped  field (using Steve Snow's work).

 This  setup  uses  the  new  ``basic/1.0``  materials  resource  files